 You might want to grab those medicines.
 Keep them handy.
 They’re strong accomplixes.

-This post is also about us.
+This post isn’t just about 3 people, it’s also about us.
 It’s about #metoo becoming a collective snowball that is finally finding a way out of the redactions and deleted-comment-selective-reality known as social media.
-It’s about the protection of the status quo colonial violence that created divisive and reductive terminology like “call-out culture.”
+It’s about the protection of the status quo colonial violence that created divisive, reductive, dismissive terminology like “call-out culture.”
 It’s about silencing, erasure, powerlessness, celebrity, and the curated reality of the western world.
 This post could just as easily be about any number of other teachers-turned-abusers and healers-turned-boundary violators in our small community who have achieved celebrity status without displaying much more than a knack for charisma and a penchant for the commodification of appropriated knowledge.
 This post is also about the “herb scene” which is a microcosmic expression of the macrocosm of power and control currently threatening us- a threat that has real-as-fuck consequences and effects on actual people, communities, and cultures.

 It’s taken me awhile to write this because I’m not part of this community, really.
 I’m on the margins, a biracial, pansexual, white-passing, cis, Indigenous femme who wanted nothing more than to deepen my knowledge of plant medicine to help my community heal.
 I’ve peeked in from time to time but after bringing up the “C” word (Cultural Appropriation) I was descended upon by a throng of rabid wannabes.
 Because of this, I have nothing to lose.
 Out of respect for the survivors, I have held my critique, choosing instead to hold space with and for them as they collectivize and speak their truth.
-That network of amazing people has given me the space and time to draw back my own arrow, in my own time, to speak to this more deeply.
+That network of amazing people has given me the space and time to draw back my own arrow, in my own time, to speak to this more deeply in support and solidarity.
 I’m releasing that arrow here, now.
-The bullseye: YOU.
+The bullseye: YOU- the whole spectrum of you.
 Those who have stood beside womxn and femmes as our voices have been consistently marginalized.
 Those of you who ranted and raged when pussies were being grabbed and Kavanaughs were being confirmed.
 The ones who were marching in 2017 and again in 2018 and shared #metoo on their timelines in solidarity.
-The ones who read the predator’s initial admittance to his transgressions and boundary violations, then subsequent (many-versioned) retractions, and coddled him out of celebrity and a deeply embedded misogyny that never once gave an inkling of credibility or compassion to his survivors.
+The ones who read the predator’s initial admittance to their transgressions and boundary violations, then subsequent (many-versioned) retractions, and coddled them out of celebrity and a deeply embedded misogyny that never once gave an inkling of credibility or compassion to their survivors.
 And this is ESPECIALLY for those who perpetuated the survivors’ erasure while stroking the ego of their predator, and then deleted your complicity LIKE SCREENSHOTS DON’T EXIST.
 There are so many that it would take an entire website to post them.

 Sometimes I want to go back to a time when I was still on the periphery of the herbal community, peeking in and feeling mystified by all the amazing healing that plant medicine carries.
 That time in my life before I realized that the moorings of western knowledge were based on the same colonial violence that makes it ok to stay silent and keep white men at the centre of power.
 Has no one recognized this pattern until recently?
 Or has it somehow served everyone to maintain a status quo where anyone on the margins is either stolen from and silenced; or tokenized, fetishized, and made into an object for consumption?
 (Check: ALL OF THE ABOVE.)